Color Accessibility Tester

 The quick brown fox jumps over the lazy dog.

-What is Brightness Difference?
+What Is Brightness Difference?

 Brightness difference is a straightforward calculation that measures how far apart two colors are in perceived brightness.
-It uses the YIQ color model, which weights the red, green, and blue channels at 299, 587, and 114 respectively—reflecting the human eye's greater sensitivity to green light.
+It uses the YIQ color model, which weights the red, green, and blue channels at 299, 587, and 114 respectively — reflecting the human eye's greater sensitivity to green light.
 The formula produces a single brightness value for each color, and the absolute difference between the two values gives you the score.
 The result ranges from 0 (identical brightness, completely unreadable) to 255 (maximum difference, like black on white).
 A threshold of 125 is widely recommended as the minimum for readable text.
-If you are working with color values that need format conversion between HEX, RGB, and HSL, use a converter tool to keep your workflow efficient before testing.
+If you are working with color values that need format conversion between HEX, RGB, and HSL, use our converter tool to keep your workflow efficient before testing.

 Contrast Ratio vs Brightness Difference